yanqiangyu/Games/README.md

-This is the java source code for a card game
+This is the java source code for a card game.
-The main test program is available
+The main test program is available as

 com.ialogic.games.cards.CardPlayTest